-Faculty: Rebecca Benson, MD, PhD and pediatric palliative care team Offered: All blocks Sofia Ramirez, MBA 2015-22 BT sofia-ramirez@uiowa.edu Max Enrollment: 1 Report To: See ICON or departmental emails - Permission Required.
-Please contact clerkship coordinator.
+Faculty: Rebecca Benson, MD, PhD, and Offered: All blocks

+pediatric palliative care team

+Administrative Sofia Ramirez, MBA Max 1 Contact: 2015-22 BT Enrollment:

+Special Permission Required.
+Please contact Conditions: clerkship coordinator.

 Pediatric palliative care enhances quality of life and reduces suffering for infants, children, and adolescents with serious illnesses, especially when there is uncertainty in outcome or a likely poor prognosis.
 Our interdisciplinary team works with a patient's primary medical team and other specialists to provide excellent symptom management, education, care coordination, and decision-making support for the patient and family.
 We also assess for emotional, social, psychological, and spiritual needs of the patient and family, and provide resources.
 Medical students will meet with patients, families, and interdisciplinary team members to provide palliative care to patients in inpatient, outpatient, and home settings.